Luxembourg entry visa for third-country nationals

 - participating in conferences (conference speakers and university lecturers) exhibitions, fairs or shows;

-- participating in board of directors' meetings and general meetings;
+- participating in board meetings and general meetings;

 - providing services within the same business group, etc.